MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/add-or-remove-multiple-machine-tags.md

 ---
-title: Add or remove tags for multiple machines
+title: Add or remove a tag for multiple machines
-description: Learn how to use the Add or Remove machine tags API to adds or remove multiple tag for a device in Microsoft Defender for Endpoint.
+description: Learn how to use the Add or Remove machine tags API to add or remove a tag for multiple devices in Microsoft Defender for Endpoint.
 keywords: apis, graph api, supported apis, tags, machine tags ms.service: microsoft-365-security ms.mktglfcycl: deploy